 In a variant called Miller-Fisher syndrome, only a few symptoms develop: Eye movements become paralyzed, walking becomes difficult, and normal reflexes disappear.

 Doctors suspect the diagnosis based on the pattern of symptoms.
 Tests are done to confirm the diagnosis.
 People are admitted to the hospital to have the tests because the syndrome can worsen rapidly and impair the muscles involved in breathing.

-Analysis of cerebrospinal fluid obtained by a spinal tap (lumbar puncture—see Fig. 2: How a Spinal Tap Is Done), electromyography, nerve conduction studies, and blood tests can help doctors exclude other possible causes of severe weakness, such as transverse myelitis (inflammation of the spinal cord) and spinal cord injuries.
+Analysis of cerebrospinal fluid (which surrounds the brain and spinal cord) obtained by a spinal tap (lumbar puncture—Fig. 2: How a Spinal Tap Is Done), electromyography (see Electromyography and Nerve Conduction Studies), magnetic resonance imaging (MRI), nerve conduction studies, and blood tests can help doctors exclude other possible causes of severe weakness.
+MRI can help exclude spinal cord damage due to compression (for example, by a tumor or an abscess—see Compression of the Spinal Cord) or transverse myelitis (inflammation of the spinal cord—see Acute Transverse Myelitis).
 A combination of high protein levels and few or no white blood cells in the cerebrospinal fluid and characteristic results from electromyography strongly suggest Guillain-Barré syndrome.